mischievousx/Wrinkle-Detector/README.md

   This file is mainly used to design the automatic wrinkle detection algorithm.

 - `final_gui.py`
   This is the combination of the two file I mentioned above.
-You can select both modes under this GUI interface
+You can select both modes under this GUI interface.

-## Algorithm introduce
+## Algorithm introduction

 Maybe you are curious about the algorithmic principle.
 Actually, I utilized traditional sobel edge detection as well as haar classifier for automatic wrinkle recognition.